-SUNY Plattsburgh Survey of Students, Staff, Alumni, and Faculty
+Survey of Students, Staff, Alumni and Faculty (College Survey Policy)

 College Survey Council

 The objective of the College Survey Council (CSC) is to assist in a coordinated approach to surveying of student, staff, alumni, and/or faculty opinion.
 The CSC will offer departments general guidelines and advice in the development and administration of surveys.
 The co-ordination of the survey process will also allow for the creation of an institutional database for related assessment and planning activities.
 Surveys conducted by individual faculty members for research or instructional purposes, or student evaluations of faculty will not be the responsibility of the CSC.

 The CSC will maximize the benefits from surveys on campus by attempting to:

 - act as a clearinghouse and consultant for departments/programs seeking to conduct surveys.

 - make completed survey results more available.

 - consolidate campus survey results for consultation and further analysis as required to facilitate assessment and planning efforts, and when appropriate to assist in external reporting requirements.

 - Committee on the Protection of Human Subjects (COPHS): All applications for conducting surveys must be approved by the COPHS.
 All college-wide requests for COPHS review are coordinated through the Office of Sponsored Research (x2155).
 Please obtain and complete the required paperwork from the Office of Sponsored Research.
 All surveys will require the approval of the COPHS before they are conducted.